 Aerobic exercise keeps your heart rate roughly between 55 and 70% of your MaxHR, which enables your body to utilize oxygen to activate stored fats for burning rather than relying entirely on sugar-based energy (which happens in an anaerobic state).

-Both the Stairmaster and elliptical are excellent for keeping your body in this aerobic state.
+Both the Stairmaster and elliptical machine are excellent for keeping your body in this aerobic state.

 You can easily slow down or speed up your pace as needed, raise or lower the incline, and adapt to the difficulty.
 For aerobic exercise, you’ll find both machines equally effective.